NASA-AMMOS/openmct-mcws/README.md

 ## Configuration
 Various configurations and customizations are available by editing `config.js`.
 Descriptions of each configuration reside with the configuration in the file.

-### Required configurations
+### AMMOS configurations
-1. `camUrl` and `mcwsUrl` are required to work with MCWS and CAM.
+1. `camUrl`: The url to the CAM server, if CAM is to be used for authentication.
+2. `mcwsUrl`: The url to the MCWS server.
-2. In the `namespaces` configuration, `url`, the path to the MCWS persistence spaces, are required.
+3. In the `namespaces` configuration, `url`, the path to the MCWS persistence spaces, are required.

 ## Development